Lemon2311/WebCube/README.md

 # WebCube

-A template that enables you to create a 3D cube showcasing your website's pages on its sides.<br><br>
+A template that enables you to create a 3D cube showcasing the website's pages on its sides.<br><br>

 # Active Implementation